 Normally Unit 131 holds a student competition at the Spring Sectional Tournament.
-(Hopefully we can get this into a Unit Sectional Tournament in 2021) The students will play in their own section if there are at least 3 tables.
+We’ll try for fall 2022!
+ALL PLAYERS MUST HAVE THEIR COVID VACCINATIONS!
+The students will play in their own section if there are at least 3 tables.
 If at least 10 students don’t participate, those attending will play in the 0-299 section with the adults.
 This is for students age 18 and younger with less than 20 masterpoints.
 Winners will be awarded masterpoints and the Unit provides a trophy to the top student winners as well.
 In addition, Kathy Rolfe is providing a $50 scholarship to the top winners residing within Unit 131 through the Rolfe Bridge Fund administered through the Truman Heartland Community Foundation.
-The cost of play will be $1 to play.
+It will be free to play.
 Contact Kathy via e-mail or call 816-237-0519 to let her know you plan on playing.

 The 2019 Spring Tournament hosted 3 tables for the competition bridge scholarship on June 1.
 Finishing in first place were Peter Caughron and his grandmother Nancy Caughron (playing to complete the 3 tables) with a 60% game, picking up .92 Silver masterpoints and winning Peter a $50 scholarship when he graduates from high school next year.
 In second place were Patrick and Michael Caughron with a 57.5 % game picking up .69 masterpoints and $50 each in scholarship money to be used this fall at their college.